priyankajadhav7057/RockPaperScissors/README.md

-RockPaperScissors – Java Console Game
+🎮 RockPaperScissors – Java Console Game
-Description
+✨ Description

-This is a simple Rock-Paper-Scissors game implemented in Java.
-The game allows a user to play against the computer.
-The computer makes random moves, and the game determines the winner based on the standard rules:
+This is a fun and simple Rock-Paper-Scissors game implemented in Java! 🖐️✊✌️ The game allows a user to play against the computer, which makes random moves.
+The winner is determined based on the standard rules:

-Rock beats Scissors
+✊ Rock beats Scissors

-Scissors beats Paper
+✌️ Scissors beats Paper

-Paper beats Rock
+🖐️ Paper beats Rock

-The project demonstrates basic Java programming concepts, including variables, loops, conditional statements, user input, and random number generation.
+This project is a great way to learn basic Java programming concepts, including variables, loops, conditional statements, user input, and random number generation.

-Features
+🛠 Features

-Console-based game interface
+💻 Console-based game interface

-User inputs their choice:
+🎯 User inputs their choice:

-0 for Rock
+0 for Rock ✊

-1 for Paper
+1 for Paper 🖐️

-2 for Scissors
+2 for Scissors ✌️

-Computer makes a random selection
+🤖 Computer makes a random selection

-Handles invalid user input (numbers other than 0, 1, or 2)
+⚠️ Handles invalid input (numbers other than 0, 1, or 2)

-Detects a draw and asks the user to play again
+🔄 Detects a draw and asks the user to play again

-Displays the winner after each round
+🏆 Displays the winner after each round

-How It Works
+🔍 How It Works

 The game starts and asks the user to choose Rock, Paper, or Scissors.

-The computer randomly selects one of the three options.
+The computer randomly selects one of the three options 🤖.

 The program compares the user’s choice with the computer’s choice.

-The winner is determined according to standard Rock-Paper-Scissors rules.
+The winner is determined according to Rock-Paper-Scissors rules.

-If there is a draw, the game prompts the user to play again until there is a winner.
+If there is a draw, the game prompts the user to play again 🔄.

-The result (User Wins / Computer Wins / Draw) is displayed in the console.
+The result (User Wins / Computer Wins / Draw) is displayed in the console 🏆.

-Requirements
+📋 Requirements

-Java JDK 8 or higher
+Java JDK 8 or higher ☕

-A console/terminal to run the program
+A console/terminal to run the program 💻

-How to Run
+🚀 How to Run

 Clone or download the repository.

-Open the project folder in your preferred IDE (like Eclipse, IntelliJ, or VS Code) or terminal.
+Open the project folder in your preferred IDE (Eclipse, IntelliJ, VS Code) or terminal.

 Compile the Java program: